TorchAuth/vite-plugin-wrangler-spa/README.md

 If the 2 code bases don't touch directly, this works fine.
 However, utilizing something such as Hono's `hc` client will cause references between the two to be made, which will cause `tsc` to fail with errors when building.

-To avoid this, either use some other mechanism(axios, etc) for contacting the Functions API, or don't use `tsc` for type-checking.

-Right now, I don't know of a way to avoid this.
+To avoid this, a separate `tsconfig.json` file must be placed in the `functions` directory.
+See the React example for guidance.